 - 1 strawberry (optional garnish)

-Add tequila, St. Germain, and orange juice to a champagne flute or other glass.
+- Add tequila, elderflower liqueur, and orange juice to a champagne flute.

 - Fill glass to top with champagne.
 Stir gently to mix.